Mary Reed (missionary)

-Mary Reed (1854-1943) was an American Christian missionary to India.
+Mary Reed (1854–1943) was an American Christian missionary to India.
 For the first ten years of her career, she worked as a school teacher in her home state of Ohio.
 In 1884, she went to India as a missionary of the Cincinnati Branch of the Woman's Foreign Missionary Society of the Methodist Episcopal Church, and entered upon zenana missions work at Cawnpore.
 In 1890, she became conscious of a strange physical disability, and thinking that her health was failing, returned to the U.S. on a furlough.
 While recovering in Cincinnati came the dread suspicion and subsequent discovery that the malady was leprosy.
 At first, she was overwhelmed with the realization, but she quickly decided to give her life to work among the lepers in India, and her thoughts turned to Pithoragarh, among the foothills of the Himalayas, at the base of Chandag Heights, where a group of lepers lived in whom she had already become interested.
 Her suspicions as to the nature of her disease were confirmed by every specialist she consulted.
 She kept the diagnosis a secret, however, from her family, with the exception of one sister, and returned to India in 1891.
 Proceeding to Pithoragarh, Reed informed her family and friends by letter of her purpose, and her reason for choosing this service.
 Thereafter, she conducted her important work at Chandag, and built up an institution which in many respects was a model of order and well-arranged facilities.
 Reed continued to work among the lepers of India until her death in 1943.
 She was a recipient of the Kaisar-i-Hind Medal.

 Early life

-Mary Reed was born in Lowell, Ohio, 1854.
+Mary Reed was born in Lowell, Ohio, in 1854.
 She was the first daughter in a family of four brothers and four sisters.

 At 16, she became a Christian.